powderly/Tidy-UCI-HAR/UCI-HAR-CodeBook/README.md

-# Human Activity Recognition Preprocessing CodeBook
+# Human Activity Recognition Preprocesed Tidy Dataset CodeBook

+- the Tidy Data set contains:
+  + 10299 complete rows of observations
+  + 88 variable columns (2 identifiers, 86 measurements
+- it is in a wide-format configuration

-## Identifiers
+## Identifier Columns

 - "1" "subjects" -- There are 30 unique subjects, originally in two datasets (training and testing) but they have been merged herein.
 - "2" "activities" -- There are 6 unique activities that represent the six possible states in which a subject can generate data: